jizhang/jizhang.github.com/source/_posts/2024-01-05-migrate-from-pip-requirements-txt-to-poetry.md

 ```

 * It is advised to [install Poetry in a dedicated virtual environment][3], so we create one and install Poetry via `pip`.
-* Since the container only have one application, it is safe to install project's dependencies into the system environment.
+* Since the container only has one application, it is safe to install project's dependencies into the system environment.
 Simply set `virtualenvs.create` to `false`.
 Or you can let Poetry create a dedicated one for the project.
 * Project code resides in `/app`, and it is set as the working directory.
 So when `gunicorn` is called, which is available at system level, it can find `poetrydemo` package without problem.

 ```